LIA-UniBo/Ai-in-industry/README.md

 ----------
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/17Z6mLZKr12sZysTfQnWxqUMMTUBHKvvP?usp=sharing)

-load the dataset to the folder and provide the folder location to the variable data_dir and run all
+load the dataset only files containing (r20) to the folder and provide the folder location to the variable data_dir and run the notebook.

 ## Built With
 ---------------------------------